-If we are anywhere outside of the US and ask for water with our meals we are almost always given a bottle of water.
-This is not only wasteful but will also cost us an additional $2-$3 per meal.
+If we are anywhere outside of North America and ask for water with our meals we are almost always given a bottle of water.
+This is not only completely wasteful but will also cost us an additional $2-$3 per meal.
 Always specify that you want tap water at restaurants to avoid this (it’s free!).

 Pick up any trash that you see floating about.
 Every little bit counts and it sets an example for others.
-I can’t even say its the most simple eco friendly travel tip, but it certainly isn’t hard.
-Where ever we travel we find ourselves picking up trash even if it’s not ours.
+I can’t even say its the most simple eco-friendly travel tip, but it certainly isn’t hard.
+Wherever we travel we find ourselves picking up trash even if it’s not ours.
 You should do the same!
 Leave a place better than you found it.

-If there is an option then try to avoid plastic at the grocery store.
+If there is an option then try to avoid any plastic at the grocery store.
 I usually find it easy with things like milk – where there are plastic and paper containers that the milk is filled in.
 Paper is degradable, plastic is not.
-And say NO to business that choose to individually wrap every single apple/broccoli/pepper in seran wrap.
+And say NO to businesses that make wasteful decisions.
+Such as, individually wrapping every single apple/broccoli/pepper in plastic wrap.
 Ridiculous!

 According to the Worldwatch Institute, 51% of global greenhouse-gas emissions are caused by animal agriculture.
-The land, water, and all other variables that go into the livestock sector in the US generates as much greenhouse gas emissions as all vehicles combined.
+The land, water, and all other variables that go into the livestock sector in the US generate as much greenhouse gas emissions as all vehicles combined.
 In Before the Flood, Leo states that a half pound of beef is the equivalent of 24 hours of air-con – which completely blew my mind.
-I’m not saying you should go completely vegetarian but giving up more beef and becoming more meat conscious will certainly help (it’s healthier too)!
+I’m not saying you should go completely vegan but giving up beef and becoming more meat conscious will certainly help (it’s healthier too).